-This one's hard to screw up.
-The Old Fashioned is one of the most venerable of cocktails, predating not only the motor car but the presidency of Abe Lincoln.
-Properly made, it's strong, but not too much, and sweet, but not too much; most important, it's dead simple to make, and absolutely delicious.
+The Old Fashioned is one of the most venerable of cocktails, predating not only the motorcar but the presidency of Abe Lincoln.
+All it takes is serving whiskey, sugar, bitters and, if you like, a cherry or orange garnish on the rocks.
+Properly made, it's strong but not too strong, sweet but not too sweet, and, most importantly, it's dead-simple and absolutely delicious.

-- 1 teaspoon superfine sugar (or 1 sugar cube)
+- 1 teaspoon (5g) superfine sugar, toasted sugar, or 1 sugar cube

-- 2-3 dashes of bitters; Angostura is traditional and works well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better
+- 2 to 3 dashes bitters (Angostura bitters are traditional and work well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better)

 - 2 ounces (60ml) bourbon or rye whiskey

 - Orange and/or cocktail cherry, such as Luxardo to garnish (optional)

 Combine whiskey, bitters, and sugar in a mixing glass.
 Add several large ice cubes and stir rapidly with a bar spoon to chill.
 Strain into a rocks glass with fresh ice.
 Garnish, if you like, with a slice of orange and/or a cherry.